-In addition to book and bound periodical collections of more than 1 million volumes, the Library provides access to more than 150 online databases, and more than 5,000 electronic journals, and contains a wide array of other materials, including government publications (federal, state, local and international), audiovisual collections, archival and rare items, maps, microforms and computer software.
+In addition to book and bound periodical collections of more than 1 million volumes, the Library provides access to more than 150 online databases, and more than 30,000 electronic journals, and contains a wide array of other materials, including government publications (federal, state, local and international), audiovisual collections, archival and rare items, maps, microforms and computer software.
 Books and other materials are selected to support the learning mission of the university.
 As part of the university's learning mission, the Pollak Library offers a variety of instructional programs and services.
-Library faculty conduct instructional sessions for CSUF classes in all disciplines, as well as special workshops focused on electronic resources.
-One-toone instruction in the use of the Library's collections and services is provided at the main Reference Desk and the Library's other service desks.
-General Library orientation sessions are available for CSUF students, faculty and staff, and other campus-affiliated groups.
+Library faculty conduct instructional sessions for CSUF classes in all disciplines One-to-one instruction in the use of the Library's collections and services is provided at the main Reference Desk.
+The Library is also the site of the Information & Learning Commons (http://ilc.library. fullerton.edu/) including over 500 computers, smart group study rooms, tutoring services and more.